-The judicial branch of government interprets the laws -- which means they decide exactly what the laws mean when people don't agree on them.
-They also run the courts.
+The judicial branch of government INTERPRETS the laws — which means it decides what the laws mean when people don’t agree on them.
+The judicial branch also runs the courts.

-Like the judiciary branch of the U.S. government, the state judiciary branch is headed by a supreme court (however there are nine judges in the U.S. Supreme Court and only five in the Tennessee Supreme Court).
+Like the judicial branch of the U.S. government, the Tennessee judiciary branch is headed by a supreme court.

-Does some of this sound complicated?
-Here's an example of how things might happen:
+Does some of this sound hard?
+Here’s an example of how things might happen:

-Let's say that a member of the Tennessee State Senate wants school libraries to have more books and wants the state to pay for them.
-He or she proposes a law to spend more of the state's tax money on books for school libraries.
-The bill gets passed by the House and Senate and becomes law.
+Let’s say that a member of the Tennessee state senate wants public school libraries to have more books and wants the state to pay for them.
+He or she proposes a law to spend more of the state’s tax money on books for school libraries.
+The bill gets passed by the house and senate and becomes law.

 The governor and the people who work for him enforce the law the best way they know how.
-That's the job of the executive branch.
-So they start sending more money to school libraries like the one in your town to buy books.
+That’s the job of the executive branch.
+So they start sending more money to libraries like the one in your school to buy books.

 But whenever you spend lots of money on new things, there are arguments.
 Let’s say, for instance, that some parts of the state complain that they aren’t getting all the money that they are supposed to get under the new law.
 They might file a lawsuit in court to challenge the way the law is being enforced.
 That lawsuit might go all the way to the Tennessee Supreme Court, which might change the way all the new school library book money is being spent.

 You’ll learn a lot more about the way the Tennessee government works as the years go by.
 But let’s shift gears.
 The state of Tennessee is divided into these smaller things called counties.